Helping social care providers go digital

 Our solution was very well received in user research by all types of users and stakeholders.
 We received valuable feedback which allowed us to iterate our solution so that it works well for all users regardless of ability and digital confidence.

-“I am very impressed with the project, it’s a great tool that has been delivered and I would work with you again” Programme Manager NHS England
+“I am very impressed with the project.
+It’s a great tool that has been delivered and I would work with you again.”
+Programme Manager, NHS England

 “In the public sector ‘doing with the sector’ rather than ‘to them’ is a very important part of any project delivery.
-You really represent that ethos in your approach on how you did the project” Programme Manager NHS England
+You really represent that ethos in your approach on how you did the project.”
+Programme Manager, NHS England

 Get in touch